The Cursed Phone Numbers | Supernatural Horror Story

 By day four, Elena was unraveling.
 She’d unplugged her landline, muted her phone, but the calls persisted, each at 11:47 p.m., the cursed phone number burning into her screen.

-Sleep was a distant memory; her dreams were filled with wells, shadows, and a voice pleading, “Suzie is dying…” She couldn’t eat, her stomach churning with nausea.
-Her skin felt clammy, her body weak, as if the curse was already draining her.
+Sleep was a distant memory.
+Her dreams were full of wells, shadows, and a voice pleading, “Suzie is dying…” She couldn’t eat; her stomach twisted with nausea.
+Her skin felt clammy and her body weak, as if the curse was already draining her.

 Worse, she saw something.
 A flicker in her peripheral vision—a silhouette, tall and thin, with dripping hair.
 When she turned, it vanished, leaving only the creak of the floorboards and a chill that lingered.
 At the studio, Mei noticed her decline.